wagskydive/LED_Mesh_Controller_Planning/README.md

 Scenes can be saved and recalled from the web console.

+New smart features include a complementary color effect, microphone beat sync, and a topology viewer showing connected nodes.

 See `docs/design.md` for the high-level design and `docs/planning.md` for the project milestones.